-Exploration activity in the Company's projects and general and administrative overheads in Q1-2014 were funded from cash at hand and from the proceeds of option payments on the Pine Tree property (\$215,680).
+Exploration activity in the Company's projects and general and administrative overheads in YTD-2014 were funded from cash at hand, sale of available for sale assets and from the proceeds of option payments on the Pine Tree property.

-The Company is in the exploration stage and has a limited source of net operating cash flow derived from providing drilling services.
+The Company is in the exploration stage and therefore does not generate operating cash flows.
 The Company's ability to continue operations is contingent on its ability to obtain funds through the future issuance of securities.

 On September 30, 2013, the Company announced a financing to raise up to US\$3 million by the sale of units ("Units") at a price of US\$1,000 per Unit, with each Unit consisting of a US\$1,000 non-transferable unsecured convertible debenture (a "Convertible Debenture") of the Company and 1,500 non-transferable common share purchase warrants (the "Warrants").
 Each Convertible Debenture has a term of 5 years, bears an interest rate of 8.5% per annum, with interest payable on a semi-annual basis, and is convertible into common shares of the Company at a price of US\$0.3333 per common share.
 Each Warrant will entitle the holder to purchase one additional common share of the Company (a "Warrant Share") for a period of five years at a price of US\$0.40 per Warrant Share.
 The Company will have the right to buy back the convertible portion at any time in which case, subscribers will keep the Warrant.
 The offering has received conditional acceptance by the TSX Venture Exchange (the "Exchange").
 Finder's fees, in accordance with Exchange policy, will be paid in connection with the financing.
-The Company did not receive any funds pursuant to this financing in the quarter ended September 30, 2013.
+The Company received funds of \$17,874 and US\$20,000 pursuant to this financing in the quarter ended December 31, 2013, recorded as amounts payable by the Company in the statement of financial position.